Amey-Thakur/DATA-WAREHOUSING-AND-MINING-AND-DATA-WAREHOUSING-AND-MINING-LAB/README.md

      ========================================================================================= -->
 ## License

-This repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+This repository and all linked academic content are made available under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+See the [LICENSE](LICENSE) file for complete terms.

+> [!NOTE]
-You may share and adapt the materials, provided appropriate credit is given to the original author.
-For full license terms, see the [LICENSE](LICENSE) file.
+> **Summary**: You are free to share and adapt this content for any purpose, even commercially, as long as you provide appropriate attribution to the original author.

 ---